vala-lang/vala-docs/docs/sample-code/async-samples.md

 These examples show different ways to use asynchronous methods in Vala.
 The [Asynchronous Methods](../tutorials/programming-language/main/04-00-advanced-features/04-08-asynchronous-methods) chapter in the main tutorial explains how `async`, `yield`, `.begin`, and `.end` work.
-For more file and I/O oriented examples, see the [GIO Samples](https://wiki.gnome.org/Projects/Vala/GIOSamples) page on the archived GNOME Wiki.
+For more file and I/O oriented examples, see [GIO Samples](gio-samples).

 Build the programs below with GIO, for example: